-At November 2020, the U.S. Food and Drug Administration issued an emergency use authorization (EUA) for casirivimab and imdevimab to be administered together for the treatment of mild to moderate COVID-19 in adults and pediatric patients (12 years of age or older weighing at least 40 kilograms) with positive results of direct SARS-CoV-2 viral testing and who are at high risk for progressing to severe COVID-19.
+In November 2020, the U.S. Food and Drug Administration issued an emergency use authorization (EUA) for basiliximab and imdevimab to be administered together for the treatment of mild to moderate COVID-19 in adults and pediatric patients (12 years of age or older weighing at least 40 kilograms) with positive results of direct SARS-CoV-2 viral testing and who are at high risk for progressing to severe COVID-19.
 This includes those who are 65 years of age or older or who have certain chronic medical conditions.

 A Randomized Trial of Convalescent Plasma in Covid-19 Severe Pneumonia demonstrate no significant difference between the convalescent plasma group and the placebo group